 Utility costs are expected to continue their steady rise over the next five years.
 If these costs are not effectively managed by your condominium, they can have a negative impact on your condominium’s value.

 For many condominium buildings, utility costs are part of the common element fee – condo fees.
 Condominium purchasers are increasingly conscious of condo fees, and high fees can negatively impact on condo values.
 An independent study comparing two neighbouring buildings suggests that suites in the building with higher condo fees than its neighbours sold for $229 less per square foot.
 Conversely, a condominium that reduced its maintenance fees by 30 percent experienced sale price increases greater than neighbouring properties.

 Utility cost can represent as much as 50 percent of a condominium’s common element costs.
-Any effective strategy to reduce those costs will benefit your pocket book and the future sale value of your home.
+Any effective strategy to reduce those costs will benefit your

 One simple way for many condominium corporations to reduce their energy consumption is sub-metering.
 Sub-metering can be implemented at no capital cost to the condominium corporation.
 Once implemented, in-suite electricity consumption is eliminated from common element fees and should lead to a condo fee reduction.